melihlevent-aslan/Fundamentals/README.md

 **The Goal:** Write every line of code without opening a search engine.
 **The Rule:** If I don't know the syntax, I must struggle with the compiler/interpreter until I remember or logically deduce it.

+I will implement core algorithms from scratch to develop the muscle memory required for high-speed, autonomous coding in offline or restricted environments.

 ---

 ## Python: The Data Scientist's Swiss Army Knife